grid-line

 Mobile apps are another way technology is influencing the personal fitness industry.

-With over 800 million users worldwide, fitness apps raked in around $16.6 billion in revenue in 2022.
+With over 800 million users worldwide, fitness apps are expected to rake in around $6.8 billion this year.

 undefined

 More people search for "fitness app" each year.
-January is usually the peak - but the term hit a 10-year high during the first pandemic-related lockdown.
+January is usually the peak.

 There are a few main categories of fitness apps to keep an eye on.